-Pursuant to Maryland Rule 8-604(e), we maintain the discretion to "enter an appropriate judgment directly or . . . order the lower court to do so" when "reversing or modifying a judgment in whole or in part[.]"
+Pursuant to Maryland Rule 8-604(e), we maintain the discretion to "enter an appropriate judgment directly or may order the lower court to do so" when "reversing or modifying a judgment in whole or in part[.]"
 Md.
 Rule 8-604(e).
 Because time is of the essence for Jocelyn, we remand with instructions for the circuit court to enter judgment in Jocelyn's favor and award her the parties' remaining pre-embryo.
 We recognize that, because we now reverse the judgment of the circuit court and instruct that the parties' pre-embryo should be awarded to Jocelyn for purposes of achieving pregnancy, the parties' rights and obligations respective to a potential future child shift to the forefront.
-Although

-Jocelyn testified in the first evidentiary hearing that she could "absolutely" be financially responsible for any child and that she wouldn't "have any issues supporting [her]self[,]" the record is not fully developed as to whether the parties had any particular agreement regarding Joshua's potential role and obligations in the event of a successful birth.
+Because the circuit court determined that the parties' pre-embryo should be awarded to Joshua for purposes of destruction, it did not have an opportunity to define the parties' rights and obligations to a possible child.
+Although Jocelyn testified in the first evidentiary hearing that she could "absolutely" be financially responsible for any child and that she wouldn't "have any issues supporting [her]self[,]" the record is not fully developed as to whether the parties had any particular agreement regarding Joshua's potential role and obligations in the event of a successful birth.

-We observe that a hearing to determine the parties' rights and obligations to the potential second child that the parties' remaining pre-embryo represents would be premature prior to the child's birth for several reasons.
 While the parties may agree, as Jocelyn has suggested, to forego any child support and that no other obligations would be imposed on Joshua, any such agreement is not binding on the court precisely because "child support decisions always are within the sound discretion of the circuit court, regardless of any agreement between the child's parents."
 Corapcioglu v.
 Roosevelt, 170 Md.
 App.
-572, To permit otherwise would "elevate[] the parties' 606 (2006) (citations omitted). contractual expectations over the best interests of the children and impermissibly allow[] the parties 'to agree to preclude a child's right to support by the other parent, or the right to have that support modified in appropriate circumstances."
+572, 606 (2006).
+To permit otherwise would "elevate[] the parties' contractual expectations over the best interests of the children and impermissibly allow[] the parties 'to agree to preclude a child's right to support by the other parent, or the right to have that support modified in appropriate circumstances."
 Shrivastava v.
 Mates, 93 Md.
 App.
 320, 330 (1992) (quoting Lieberman v.
 Lieberman, 81 Md.
 App.
 575, 588 (1990); Walsh v.
 Walsh, 333 Md.
 492, 504 (1994); Guidash v.
 Tome, 211 Md.
 App.
-725, 739-45 (2013).
-But see Cynthia Callahan & Thomas C. Ries, Fader's Maryland Family LAW § 6-4(j) (7th ed.
+725, 739-45 (2013); but see CYNTHIA CALLAHAN & THOMAS C. RIES, FADER'S MARYLAND FAMILY LAW § 6-4(j) (7th ed.
 2021) ("Anecdotally, it is quite common for parents to agree to waive support when there is no involvement of the child support agency.
 Consent orders to that effect are regularly granted.").
+A remand for further proceedings to address this issue is appropriate.

-We also note that as a practical matter, Joshua's rights and obligations with respect to any potential second child also hinge on whether he would be considered the child's legal parent.
+For guidance on remand, we note that as a practical matter, Joshua's rights and obligations with respect to any potential second child also hinge on whether he would be considered the child's legal parent.
 Under Maryland law, the paternity of a child may be determined either "by a statutory action in a paternity proceeding under the Family Law Article or in an equitable action under the Estates & Trusts Article."
 Turner v.
 Whisted, 327 Md.
 106, 112 (1992).
 Because, as far as we can tell from the record, a final divorce decree has not been entered in this case, we leave it to the court's discretion to conduct further proceedings under the appropriate framework either before the entry of a final divorce decree or, after the entry of such an order, under the court's continuing jurisdiction to address issues of child support and custody.
-See Maryland Code (1957, 2019 Repl.
-Vol., 2022 Supp.), Family Law Article ("FL"), section 1-201(b)-(c) (providing for continuing equitable jurisdiction over child support, custody, and visitation).
+See "FL" § 1-201(b)-(c) (providing for continuing equitable jurisdiction over child support, custody, and visitation).